labour law

 • Labour-Management Relations – The head of any working organisation has to resolve conflict among his labourers because any misunderstanding between his employees will create a downfall in his work progress.

-• Workplace health and safety – It ensures that the employees are getting a safe environment to work in and are not physically or mentally abused by the work culture because in the end a better environment will only make them work with all their might.
+• Workplace health and safety – It ensures that the employees are getting a safe environment to work in and are not physically or mentally abused by the work culture because a better environment will only make them work with all their might.

-• Employment standards – It includes annual holidays, working hours, unfair means of dismissal of labourers, and compensation provided to the labourers who got terminated or have left the job.
+• Employment standards – These include annual holidays, working hours, unfair means of dismissal of labourers, and compensation provided to the labourers who got terminated or have left the job.

 Objectives of labour legislation